ucgmsim/Pre-processing/bin_process/README.md

 ```
 Examine/Edit run_emod3d.ll.
 Pay attention to the wall_clock_limit, node, and tasks_per_node.
 Each node can run 32 tasks in normal mode.
 You can also specify 64 tasks per node in SMT mode.
+In this example, we use node * tasks_per_node = 512 tasks.

 ```
 # @ shell = /bin/bash